drvinceknight/gt/docs/meetings/00-introduction-to-class.rst

     I hope you are all well.

-    This is a brief email before our first class on Monday at 1000 am.
+    This is a brief email before our first class <>

     All of the course materials (including short videos) are available at https://vknight.org/gt/.

-    Our classes will be on Zoom:
+    [Our classes will be on Zoom:

     - Zoom link: https://cardiff.zoom.us/my/vknight
-    - Password is: 401665
+    - Password is: 401665]

     Before each class I will also send you that again via email.